AMSC-24-25/20-fft-20-fft/README.md

 In the [resources/json-schema](resources/json-schema) folder, you can find the JSON schema that you can use to easily validate/write the JSON configuration file.

+> [!WARNING]
-Unfortunately, the JSON schema is not used in the code yet because we should install external libraries to validate the JSON file (not necessary at the moment).
+> Unfortunately, the JSON schema is not used in the code yet because
+> we should install external libraries to validate the JSON file (not necessary at the moment).
+> Therefore, the JSON should be validated manually.

+> [!TIP]
-If you are not familiar with JSON Schema, you can use the following website validator to validate your JSON file:
+> If you are not familiar with JSON Schema, you can use the following website validator to validate your JSON file:
-[JSON Schema Validator][JSONSchemaValidator].
+> [JSON Schema Validator][JSONSchemaValidator].
-You need to copy the [contents of the JSON schema file](resources/json-schema/json-schema.json) on the left and the contents of your JSON file on the right (the validation is done automatically).
+> You need to copy the [contents of the JSON schema file](resources/json-schema/json-schema.json) on the left
+> and the contents of your JSON file on the right (the validation is done automatically).

 ------------------------------------------------------------------------------------------------------------------------